jsuereth/sips/sip-tutorial.md

 Testing changes requires installing [Jekyll](https://github.com/mojombo/jekyll/wiki/Install).

 Use the `run-server.sh` script locally to ensure your SIP looks correct in the website.
+This will create a local site at `http://localhost:4000/sips`.